rambly/ZeldaClassic-zscript-docs/2.53.2/docs/misc.md

 # Miscellany

+## Header Guard

+Header Guard can be used to protect against duplicate `import` statements.
+This can be useful when using database scripts which include their own `import` statements for convenience.

+In ZQuest, you can access the Header Guard setting under Tools > ZQuest Settings > Compiler.
+Header Guard can be enabled or disabled.
+Note that this is saved with zquest.cfg and is not a per-quest setting.

+If Header Guard is ENABLED, if a file would be imported more than once, it is ignored, ensuring that it is inly imported once.
+The compiler will detail the location of the original import and the location of the duplicate per instance of duplication.

+If Header Guard is DISABLED, files are allowed to be imported more than once.
+This may result in duplicate variable / function / script declaration errors.

 ## ZASM Flags

 ZASM uses a series of special flags to determine how it should follow logical instructions, including the following: